countable-web/open-source-corporation/peopleops/getting_started/CLIENT_DATA_PROTECTION.md

   * Laptop disks should be encrypted with the user's password.
 This option can be enabled when installing Ubuntu Linux.
   * Do not share accounts where protected information is present.
 Each user has their own account.

+## Endpoint Physical Protection Policy
+  * Any confidential data should reside only on an encrypted disk of your computer.
+  * Confidential data must not be synced to personal cloud accounts.
+  * Do not leave your work computer unattended outside your home.
+  * Your work computer must switch to a password lockscreen after waking up from sleep mode, and should enter sleep mode within half an hour of being idle.

 # Web App Security
   * Apply "least privilege".
 Do not open any ports that aren't needed for using the application.
 If you must open such a port for debugging, do so in your .gitignored environment only, so it's not shared.
+  * Use our DevOps templates so all servers observe a single secured provisioning strategy.